vietfood/cs4all-vn/tpus.md

 * The **MXU** (Matrix Multiply Unit) is the core of the TensorCore.
 For most TPU generations, it performs one `bfloat16[8,128] @ bf16[128,128] -> f32[8,128]` matrix multiply<d-footnote>TPU v6e (Trillium) has a 256x256 MXU, while all previous generations use 128x128</d-footnote> every 8 cycles using a systolic array (see <a href="#appendix-b-how-does-a-systolic-array-work">Appendix B</a> for details).
   * This is about `5e13` bf16 FLOPs/s per MXU at 1.5GHz on TPU v5e.
 Most TensorCores have 2 or 4 MXUs, so e.g. the total bf16 FLOPs/s for TPU v5e is `2e14`.
-  * TPUs also support lower precision matmuls with higher throughput (e.g. each TPU v5e MXU can do `4e14` int8 OPs/s).
+  * TPUs also support lower precision matmuls with higher throughput (e.g. each TPU v5e chip can do `4e14` int8 OPs/s).

 * The **VPU** (Vector Processing Unit) performs general mathematical operations like ReLU activations or pointwise addition or multiplication between vectors.
 Reductions (sums) are also performed here. <a href="#appendix-c-tpu-internals">Appendix C</a> provides more details.
 * **VMEM** (Vector Memory) is an on-chip scratchpad located in the TensorCore, close to the compute units.
 It is much smaller than HBM (for example, 128 MiB on TPU v5e) but has a much higher bandwidth to the MXU.
 VMEM operates somewhat like an L1/L2 cache on CPUs but is much larger and programmer-controlled.
 Data in HBM needs to be copied into VMEM before the TensorCore can do any computation with it.